varabyte/kobweb/examples/helloworld/src/jsMain/resources/markdown/Markdown.md

 ---

+You can use blockquotes:

+> The trouble with quotes on the internet is you never know if they are genuine.
+>
+> -- Abraham Lincoln

 You can use <span id="md-inline-demo">inlined html</span> tags.
 You can inspect this page to see that "inlined html" is wrapped in a span.